By Anastasiia Popova

 1950s to the Late 1960s: Oxford University, Guest Lecturing in the United States

 While at Oxford, Utechin became a student of noted Russian-born Jewish-British political philosopher Isaiah Berlin.
 Berlin’s ideas influenced Utechin’s life and work.
-In the early 1960s, Utechin wrote his most well-known books: Everyman’s Concise Encyclopaedia of Russia (published in 1961); his 1963 translation of Lenin’s 1903 pamphlet, What Is To Be Done?; and Russian Political Thought: A Concise History (1963).
+In the early 1960s, Utechin wrote his most well-known books: Everyman’s Concise Encyclopaedia of Russia (published in 1961); his 1963 translation of Lenin’s 1903 pamphlet with a new and original introduction and commentary, What Is To Be Done?; and Russian Political Thought: A Concise History (1963).
 Several commentators at the time described A Concise History as unorthodox but new and insightful.
-In Great Britain, he also wrote “The ‘Preparatory’ Trend in the Russian Revolutionary Movement in the 1880s” – an article about continuity in the Russian Revolutionary movement, the most brilliant of his academic writings, in the opinion of his student Semion Lyandres.8
+In Great Britain, he also wrote “The ‘Preparatory’ Trend in the Russian Revolutionary Movement in the 1880s” – an article about continuity in the Russian Revolutionary movement, the most brilliant of his academic writings, in the opinion of his loyal pupil Semion Lyandres.8

 Utechin personally knew Alexander Kerensky, a member and a head of Russia’s Provisional Government that ruled Russia following the overthrow of the Romanov monarchy and prior to the Bolshevik coup.
 Utechin helped Kerensky with writing his last book and considered him a great speaker.9